 - Online Help opens this page in your default web browser.

-RAW files created by engineering development systems are rarely supported by dcraw, but in most cases you can read them (even if they’re not standard image files) using Imatest’s Read RAW capability.
-This capability allows you to demosaic these files or to measure MTF of undemosaiced files (interpreted as standard monochrome files) when White Balance (WB) is applied.
+Binary RAW files created in engineering development systems not supported by dcraw, but in most cases you can read them (even though they’re not standard image files) using Imatest’s Read RAW capability.
+This capability allows you to demosaic these files or to measure MTF of undemosaiced (Bayer raw) files (interpreted as standard monochrome files) when White Balance (WB) is applied.

-To read generalized RAW files you must specify a file extension (up to five can be registered) and associate read parameters with that extension.
+To read generalized RAW files you must specify a file extension (up to 16 can be registered) and associate read parameters with that extension.
 This can be done in the following steps.

-Click Settings, Read Raw setup.
+Click the button in the Utility tab on the right of the Imatest main window or Utility, Read Raw.
 The following dialog box opens.
 Entries should be based on manufacturer’s data sheets where possible, but some trial-and-error is usually required.
+If you know the image width and height (in pixels) setup is usually very fast.
 If you make an incorrect choice, two plots will be displayed (below) to help determine the correct width and height values.

 - Input pixel size How pixels are stored in the file.
 Choices are uint8, uint16, and uint32 (unsigned 8, 16, and 32-bit formats).
 In the future other formats may be added (more complex to implement), for example, for 2 12-bit pixels stored in 3 bytes.

 - Output pixel size How pixels are stored in Imatest.
-Choices are uint8 or uint16.
+Choices are uint8, uint16, or uint32 (for HDR files).

 - Bit shift The amount to shift bits: Auto or 0, ±2, ±4, ±6, or ±8.
 Usually needed to get correct levels for analysis.
 Negative numbers lighten the image.
 Auto is usually recommended unless absolute levels are required.